Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Preliminaries and related work

 \paragraph{Predicting trends in model quality.}

-There is a large body of (older~\cite{Bar97} and more recent~\cite{NTS15,BFT17_TR,AGNZ18_TR}) work from statistical learning theory on providing upper bounds on generalization quality of models; and there is a smaller body of (older~\cite{EB01_BOOK} and more recent~\cite{ZK16,MM18_TR,BKPx20}) work using ideas from statistical mechanics to predict performance of models.
-Most relevant for us are the recent results on ``Predicting trends in the quality of state-of-the-art neural networks without access to training or testing data''~\cite{MM20a_trends_TR,MM20a_trends_NatComm} and ``Fantastic generalization measures and where to find them''~\cite{JNBx19_fantastic_TR}, and references therein.
-The former work~\cite{MM20a_trends_TR,MM20a_trends_NatComm} considered a very broad range of CV and NLP models, including nearly every publicly-available pretrained model, totaling to hundreds of SOTA models; and it focused on metrics that perform well on SOTA, without any access to training and/or testing data.
-The latter work~\cite{JNBx19_fantastic_TR} considered a larger number models drawn from a much narrower range of CV models, including thousands of low-quality and high-quality models, obtained by varying architecture (e.g., depth or width) and solver hyperparameters in a systematic way; and it considered a broad range of metrics, most of which require access to the training and/or testing~data.
-There is a large body of other related work; see, e.g.,~\cite{DDNx20_TR, LDRC18_TR, TPMx19_TR} and references therein.
+There is a large body of (older~\cite{Bar97} and more recent~\cite{NTS15,BFT17_TR,AGNZ18_TR}) work from SLT on providing upper bounds on generalization quality of models; and there is a smaller body of (older~\cite{EB01_BOOK} and more recent~\cite{ZK16,MM18_TR_JMLRversion,BKPx20}) work using ideas from statistical mechanics to predict performance of models.
+Most relevant for us are the recent results on ``Predicting trends in the quality of state-of-the-art neural networks without access to training or testing data''~\cite{MM20a_trends_NatComm} and ``Fantastic generalization measures and where to find them''~\cite{JNBx19_fantastic_TR}.
+The former work~\cite{MM20a_trends_NatComm} considered a very broad range of CV and NLP models, including nearly every publicly-available pre-trained model, totaling to hundreds of SOTA models; and it focused on metrics that perform well on SOTA, without any access to training and/or testing data.
+The latter work~\cite{JNBx19_fantastic_TR} considered a larger number models drawn from a much narrower range of CV models; and it considered a broad range of metrics, most of which require access to the training and/or testing~data.